jengibre-agb/Anki-Styling-Template/README.md

 Anki template so it doesn't look as shitty

-Some simple instructions are left in case anyone needs them
+Some simple instructions are left in case anyone needs them, they're based on a simpler, older template but you can follow them and achieve the same result

 Added some effects, colors, overall tried to make it look less boring